turingschool/career-development-curriculum-site/mixed_groups/index.md

 Our data shows that student collaboration and connection is a strong indicator of a quick and satisfactory job search.
 Meeting others within Turing allows you to strengthen your bonds to the community and network in a low-stress environment.

 ### What will you talk about?

+* [Week 2](/mixed_groups/mixed_week2_prompts) will focus on Meeting You Right Now: Balancing PD and the Job Search while in Mods 1-4.
+Your group will discuss things like:
+    * Time management and effective habits
+    * Resiliency in the face of rejection
+    * Self-care

+* [Week 4]( will focus on Looking Ahead: Identifying Goals and Working towards a Successful Job Search.

+In both conversations, you'll spend time getting to know each other and setting basic norms.
+The norms that the Career Development Team urge you to adopt are:

+* **Make space.** Everyone should be given a chance to share.
+* **Be present.** Take a break from your projects and show up to this conversation.
+* **Make this time valuable.** What intention can you set for your time today?
+How can you demonstrate that you value the other students in your group?
+How can they let yuo know that they value you?

 Prior to weeks 2 and 4, every student will be able to fill out a survey with their top preference for discussion topics.
 These topics will be chosen from the 5 PD competencies (Networking, Interviewing, Materials, Job Search Strategies, and Negotiations), industry or technical area of interest, or specific identity or affinity groups.

 Module 4 students (and occasionally Module 3 students) will take the lead in the Mix It Up groups, sharing their experiences so far approaching different topics, providing advice for other students, and sharing resources.
 [See more specific directions for Mod 4 leaders here](/mixed_groups/mixed_mod4_directions).
 Everyone will have a chance to participate though!